 Use the Advanced options to set the public ID and/or tags for all the media you select for upload or to select an upload preset to apply to all assets you upload in a specific upload widget session.
 If you set a public ID when uploading multiple files, each uploaded file gets the specified public ID plus a counter suffix.Notes

 - If you want to set Advanced options, you must set them before you select the files to upload.

-- By default, the Upload Presets option is not available in the Advanced options of the Media Library Upload Widget.
-Submit a support request to activate it.
+- By default, the Upload Preset option in the Advanced options of the Media Library Upload Widget is hidden.
+If you would like it enabled for your account, submit a support request.